SublimeText/PackageDev/README.rst

     the base scope name.
   * Includes are completed as per defined repository keys.

+For a good example definition (as to why using YAML is way better than the plain Plist), see the syntax definition for YAML-tmLanguage files: `Sublime Text Syntax Def (YAML).YAML-tmLanguage`_

 .. _TextMate naming conventions: https://manual.macromates.com/en/language_grammars#naming_conventions
+.. _Sublime Text Syntax Def (YAML).YAML-tmLanguage: Syntax%20Definitions/Sublime%20Text%20Syntax%20Def%20(YAML).YAML-tmLanguage

 "Convert to..."
 Build System